dmeybohm/dot-notation/README.md

 ## Zend Framework 2 Configuration Example

-Here's another example from inside the example [Zend Framework 2][2] configuration files where the arrays are deeply nested.
+Here's an example from inside the example [Zend Framework 2][2] configuration files where the arrays are deeply nested.

 ```php